dimi-gu/Hierarchical-Risk-Parity/README.md

 | 2015-01-02 | 101.25 | 98.40 | ... |
 | 2015-01-09 | 100.64 | 99.29 | ... |

-Requirements:
+File description:

-- both sheets must contain a `Dates` column;
+- both sheets contain a `Dates` column;
-- asset names must be consistent across the two sheets;
-- observations must be chronologically ordered;
+- observations are chronologically ordered;
-- the data frequency must be weekly;
+- the data frequency is weekly;
-- prices and returns must cover compatible periods.

 The notebook recognises the following bond columns: